Ronnie Fieg

-Ronnie Fieg (born 1982) is an American footwear and clothing designer, entrepreneur, and the owner-operator of American retail fashion establishment and brand Kith.
+Ronnie Fieg (born 1982) is an American fashion designer and businessman.
+He is the founder, chief executive officer, and creative director of the lifestyle brand Kith, which he founded in 2011.

+Fieg began working in the footwear business as a teenager and gained recognition for sneaker collaborations, including a 2007 project with Asics.
+After founding Kith as a footwear boutique, he expanded it into an international brand spanning apparel, retail, and hospitality.
+Since 2022, he has also served as the creative director of the New York Knicks.

 Early life and education

-Aaron 'Ronnie' Fieg was born and raised in Jamaica, Queens in New York City.
+Fieg was born and raised in Jamaica, Queens in New York City.
 Fieg began working as a stock boy and salesman for David Z, his uncle's footwear chain, at the age of 13, eventually becoming a manager and head buyer there.

 Career

 While working at David Z, Fieg began bringing in many of the athletic footwear brands for the chain of stores.
 One of these brands was Asics, who offered Fieg the opportunity to collaborate on new designs based on their existing shoe models.
 Fieg then designed three pairs of Gel Lyte IIIs called "The 252 Pack", due to each sneaker being produced in quantities of 252.
 Fieg's new sneaker designs ended up on the cover of The Wall Street Journal, and sold out in 24 hours, helping to launch him on a new career path.

 He has since gone on to collaborate with many other brands such as Adidas, Caminando, Chippewa, Clarks, Converse, Harris Tweed, Herschel Supply, New Balance, Polo Ralph Lauren, PUMA, Red Wings, Saucony, Sebago, Shades of Grey by Micah Cohen, and Timberland.
-His total number of collaborations is estimated at over 50 products.
+Fieg has since collaborated with numerous footwear and apparel brands, producing more than 50 collaborative products by the mid-2010s.